hamzatahir9466/zaptask-api/README.md

 node worker.js
 ```

-The worker checks for new tasks every few seconds and updates their status.
+The background worker polls Redis for new tasks and updates their status to completed after processing.

 ## API Overview